 The transformative power of digital technologies is reshaping urban life globally, offering profound opportunities to enhance how cities and human settlements are designed, planned, managed and governed.
-Digital technology is changing urban living in many ways including through improved urban and spatial planning, data and insights for policy, the delivery of urban basic services, among others.
+Digital technology is changing urban living in many ways including through improved urban and spatial planning, data and insights for policy, the delivery of adequate housing, land and urban basic services, among others.
 Cities are increasingly adopting digital technology solutions and data to deliver better services for residents and address critical urban challenges.
-Given the scale of these issues, such as 2.8 billion people lacking access to adequate housing1, digitally enabled solutions are essential to drive impact at scale.
+Given the scale of these issues, such as 2.8 billion people lacking access to adequate housing1, digitally enabled solutions are essential to drive impact at scale towards sustainable cities and human settlements.

 While digital technology offers opportunities to promote more sustainable cities and communities, ensuring these advancements benefit all urban residents and address the pressing needs of people and the planet remains a challenge.
-In particular, the digital divide between and within States is of particular concern 2.
-Today, 2.6 billion people still lack affordable access to the internet3 and 39% of the global population is not using the internet despite having access to it, with adoption gaps especially pronounced in rural areas, lowincome countries, and women.4.
+In particular, the digital divide between and within States is of particular concern.
+Today, 2.6 billion people still lack affordable access to the internet and 39% of the global population is not using the internet despite having access to it, with adoption gaps especially pronounced in rural areas, low-income countries, and women.
 In cities, the digital divide manifests also between and within communities, hindering inclusive digital transformation and deepening existing inequalities.

 This divide is further reinforced by persistent challenges such as gaps in governance, limited participatory approaches, and insufficient resources.
-51% of public authorities report difficulties in engaging local communities and only 20% of residents actively participate in smart city initiatives5.
+51% of public authorities report difficulties in engaging local communities and only 20% of residents actively participate in smart city initiatives.
 Local and regional governments face additional constraints related to gaps in legal and regulatory frameworks, digital infrastructure, skills, and funding to ensure a people-centred approach and manage the societal and environmental impacts of digital technologies (including the unintended impact).
-For instance, only 36% of cities globally have adopted ethical guidelines for artificial intelligence and 20% data protection regulations.6
+For instance, only 36% of cities globally have adopted ethical guidelines for artificial intelligence and 20% data protection regulations.

-In this context, the second session of the United Nations Habitat Assembly (2023), through Resolution 2/1, requested UN-Habitat to initiate the development of international guidelines on people-centred smart cities as a non-binding framework for developing national and local smart city regulations, plans and strategies, which would ensure that digital urban infrastructure and data contribute to making cities and human settlements sustainable, inclusive and prosperous and respectful of human rights, and to present them for consideration and possible approval by the United Nations Habitat Assembly at its resumed second session7.
+In this context, the second session of the United Nations Habitat Assembly (2023), through-Resolution 2/1, requested UN-Habitat to initiate the development of international guidelines on people-centred smart cities as a non-binding framework for developing national and local smart city regulations, plans and strategies, which would ensure that digital urban infrastructure and data contribute to making cities and human settlements sustainable, inclusive and prosperous and respectful of human rights, and to present them for